nrfconnect/sdk-nrf/doc/nrf/ug_edge_impulse.rst

    * Any downloadable URI supported by CMake's ``file(DOWNLOAD)`` command.
      For this variant, the |NCS| build system will download the :file:`zip` file automatically during build.
      The :file:`zip` file is downloaded into your application's :file:`build` directory.
+     See `Downloading model directly from Edge Impulse studio`_ for en example.

-     If the URI requires providing an additional API key, you can provide it using the following CMake definition: :c:macro:`EI_API_KEY_HEADER`.
+     If the URI requires providing an additional API key, you can provide it using the :c:macro:`EI_API_KEY_HEADER` CMake definition.
      The API key is provided using a format in which *key_name* is followed by *key_value*.
      For example, ``api-key:aaaabbbbccccdddd``, where ``aaaabbbbccccdddd`` is a sample *key_value*.
      See :ref:`cmake_options` for more information about defining CMake options for command line builds and SEGGER Embedded studio.